appventure-nush/TurtleThread/docs/source/en/index.rst

   :width: 800
   :alt: Embroideries made with TurtleThread.

-TurtleThread is a tool inspired by `TurtleStitch <https://www.turtlestitch.org/>`_ and powered by `pyembroidery <https://github.com/EmbroidePy/pyembroidery>`_ that lets you program an embroidery machine with a Turtle interface.
+TurtleThread is a tool inspired by `TurtleStitch <https://www.turtlestitch.org/>`_ and powered by `PyEmbroidery <https://github.com/EmbroidePy/pyembroidery>`_ that lets you program an embroidery machine with a Turtle interface.

 If you are moving to TurtleThread from Python Turtle, take a look at the `intermediate tutorial <intermediate/whatsnew.html>`_.

 .. toctree::
    :maxdepth: 2